Traitor (song)

 "Traitor" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo.
-It was released to US radio on August 10, 2021, through Geffen Records, as the fourth single from Rodrigo's debut album, Sour (2021).
-An indie pop, guitar-rock, and folk ballad, the song was written by Rodrigo and Dan Nigro, and produced by the latter.
+It was released to US radio on August 10, 2021, through Geffen and Interscope Records, as the fourth single from Rodrigo's debut album, Sour (2021).
+A ballad combining folk, indie pop, and rock styles, the song was written by Rodrigo and Dan Nigro and produced by the latter.

 Before it was promoted as a single, upon Sours release, "Traitor" became a fan-favorite and achieved commercial success.
-Music critics praised the song for its vocals and lyrics, and picked it as an album highlight.
+Music critics praised the song for its vocals and lyrics and picked it as an album highlight.
 "Traitor" arrived at number nine in the United States, number five in the United Kingdom, and peaked within the top 10 in Australia, Canada, Ireland, New Zealand, Portugal, and on the Billboard Global 200.
 The song was also certified diamond in Mexico and multi-platinum in Australia, Canada, New Zealand, the United Kingdom and the United States.
 The song received its debut performance in Rodrigo's YouTube concert film Sour Prom (2021) That was featured in her official channel.